 In theory, influencer marketing is a very simple marketing strategy.
 You find influencers, have them shout out your product or service, and boom!
 Just like that you’ve landed brand new sales, customers and brand recognition.
 Super easy, right?
 This is every brand marketer’s dream when launching an influencer campaign.

 But it's not typically that easy.
-And it usually takes HOURS and HOURS worth of work to get a campaign to completion.
-In this blog post, Hollywood Branded explores three reasons of why an influencer isn't responding to your inquiries for your brand campaign, and how to fix it.
+And it usually takes hours and hours worth of work to get a campaign to completion.
+In this blog, Hollywood Branded explores three reasons why influencers aren't responding to your inquiries for your brand campaign, and how to fix it.

 Unfortunately, there are so many moving parts that must be completed prior to reaping the benefits of a successful campaign - one of which being getting influencers to actually want to work with your brand.
 Brand marketers that are new to influencer marketing often times find themselves receiving denial responses or no response at all from prospective influencers.

 Below, we are going to share the top three reasons why we see brands having issues with influencer campaigns.

 Reaching out to influencers that are relevant to your brand is the first thing that any brand marketer should look at.
 If an influencer sees a message from a brand that has absolutely nothing to do with their personal brand, especially those that have worked with several brands in the past, it’s likely that they will not respond.

 Highly respectable influencers receive way too many inquiries a day to worry themselves with a brand that hasn’t even done their due diligence before reaching out.
 So, before anything, do your research and make sure that the influencers you are reaching out to make sense for the campaign at hand!

 At the end of the day, influencers are still people.
 They’re not content creating machines that will do anything for a dollar.
 Just like anybody else in life, asking an influencer to do something for your brand right away will likely lead them to not doing anything for you at all.